pimotte/nomic/README.md

 Other items may be added to these player files through non-rule-change Pull Requests.
 Players are encouraged to keep a list of Pull Requests that were merged and how points this netted them, so that the total can be easily recomputed.

 The total score of the player should reflect the gamestate.
-If this file does not match the game state, the last person that modified the player file at the moment it started diverging from the gamestate can be put on Trial for violation of this rule.
+If this file does not match the game state, the merger of the Pull Request that led to a divergence in gamestate can be put on Trial for violation of this rule.

 **202** One turn consists of proposing one rule-change and having it voted on.